Chaffelson/nipyapi-actions/docs/security.md

 ## Security Checklist

-- [ ] Using fine-grained PAT with minimal permissions
+- [ ] Using PAT with minimal permissions (fine-grained for GitHub, scoped for GitLab)
 - [ ] PAT scoped to specific repository
-- [ ] Secrets stored in repository/environment secrets
+- [ ] Secrets stored in repository/environment secrets (masked in GitLab)
 - [ ] Branch protection enabled on main
 - [ ] Workflow permissions restricted
 - [ ] SSL verification enabled in production